 Construction company insurance is a term that applies to the various types of insurance that protect contractors in the course of your work.
-Not all policies offer coverage for all risks – in fact, different policies focus on specific risks, which is why contractors are advised to bundle a number of policies into a construction company insurance program.
+Not all policies offer coverage for all risks.
+In fact, different policies focus on specific risks.
+It is advisable for contractors to bundle a number of policies into a construction company insurance program.

 How to protect your tools

 Let’s look at which policies protect your construction tools.
 As a point of reference, we’ll also look at another policy that does not protect your tools.
 This way you’ll know what to ask for when you speak with your insurance consultants.

 - Builder’s Risk Insurance

 Builder’s Risk Insurance:

 Generally, Builder’s Risk Insurance policies offer coverage for damages caused by fire, weather, and vandalism.
 Yours can also provide theft protection for your tools and equipment while they’re on the job site, in storage off-site, or in transit.

 So you’re probably asking yourself, why don’t I have this policy already?
 Builder’s Risk is Course of Construction insurance because it is project-based.
 This means that you will invest in coverage for a specific project.
 When the project is complete, tthe coverage ends.
 In other words, Builder’s Risk does not protect your tools for longer than the project duration.